 On the other side of the new atrium, existing meeting and conference areas are also re-invented to meet the needs of today’s event planners and their guests for more flexible and efficient spaces.
 Walls became windows, celebrating Detroit’s historic relationship with its river and its key position on an international border.
 This redesign offers new options for pre-function activities in a dramatic environment, and the rooms themselves are renovated to meet the needs of today’s digital and connected attendee for flexible and effective work and meeting spaces.

 Larger.
 More efficient.
 More effective.
 More responsive.
-The new Cobo Center – More than you ever imagined.
+The new TCF Center – More than you ever imagined.